-The Institute of Optical Sensor Systems is contributing a special version of its scientific Modular Aerial Camera System (MACS) for the research aircrafts Polar 5 and Polar 6 which are operated by the Alfred Wegener Institute, Helmholtz Centre for Polar and Marine Research (AWI).
-Collecting fundamental data in polar region about permafrost, sea ice, glaciers, vegetation etc., these aircraft undertake expeditions in polar region like the Arctic and Antarctic.
+The DLR Institute of Optical Sensor Systems is contributing a special version of its scientific Modular Aerial Camera System (MACS) for the research aircrafts Polar 5 and Polar 6 which are operated by the Alfred-Wegener-Institute for Polar and Marine Research (AWI).
+During expeditions in the Arctic and the Antarctic, photogrammetric image data particularly of permafrost, sea ice, glaciers and vegetation are acquired.

-Polar 5 and 6 research aircrafts by AWI (left) and MACS-Polar aerial camera system by DLR (right)
+Polar 5 and 6 research aircraft (left) and DLR MACS-Polar aerial camera system (right)

 RGB/NIR mapping configuration: footprints on ground from an altitude of 1.000m AGL